* Retailers in focus with Black Friday underway

 * Greece says IMF relaxes debt-cutting target

-* RIM shares surge on new product optimism
+* RIM shares surge 14 pct on new product optimism

-Euro zone finance ministers, the IMF and European Central Bank (ECB) failed earlier this week to agree on how to get the country’s debt down to a sustainable level and will have a third attempt at resolving the issue on Monday.
+* Euro zone finance ministers, the IMF and European Central Bank failed earlier this week to agree on how to get the country’s debt down to a sustainable level and will have a third try at resolving the issue on Monday.

-Shares of Research in Motion surged in premarket trading on optimism about its soon-to-be-launched BlackBerry 10 devices that will vie against Apple’s iPhone and Android-based smartphones.
-RIM was up 11.8 percent at $11.47, after earlier climbing more than 14 percent.
+* Shares of Research in Motion surged more than 14 percent in premarket trading on optimism surrounding the company’s soon-to-be-launched BlackBerry 10 devices that will vie against Apple’s iPhone and Android-based smartphones.
+RIM was recently at $11.73.